amygoldberg/tictactoe_project1/README.md

 - Create and use index.html, style.css and tictactoe2.js files to create a working tictactoe game
 - User stories (userstories.txt file) and how users play
 - Create git repo, commit project at various times to repo
-- Create a firebase link to share game (and include in URL section of Github account)
+- Create a firebase link to share game: https://tictactoe-letitgo.firebaseapp.com

 ## Instructions